eugenium/eugenium.github.io/index.md

   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am second year PhD student at Ecole Centrale Paris and INRIA Galen team.
-I am supervised by Matthew Blaschko.
+I am second year PhD student at the [Center for Visual Computing](http://cvn.ecp.fr/) at  Ecole Centrale Paris and also a member of the INRIA Galen team.
+I am supervised by [Matthew Blaschko](http://pages.saclay.inria.fr/matthew.blaschko/).

-My research interests are in Machine Learning, Graphical Models, High Dimensional Statistics and Neural Networks.
+My primary research interests are in Machine Learning, Graphical Models, Statistics in High Dimensions and Neural Networks.
 On the application side I work/have worked on Neuro-imaging, Computer Vision, Biometrics, and Speech Recognition.